Brian Victoria

-Brian Andre Victoria (born 1939) is an American educator, Doctor of Philosophy, writer and Buddhist priest in the Sōtō Zen sect.
+Brian Andre Victoria (born 1939), also known as Brian Daizen Victoria, is an American educator, Doctor of Philosophy, writer and Buddhist priest in the Sōtō Zen sect.
 He has published numerous works on the relationship of religion to violence, with a focus on the relationship between Buddhism and Japanese militarism around World War II.

 Education

 Victoria is a native of Omaha, Nebraska.
 He graduated in 1961 from Nebraska Wesleyan University in Lincoln, Nebraska.
 He trained at the Sōtō Zen monastery of Eihei-ji and holds a M.A. in Buddhist Studies from the Sōtō Zen–affiliated Komazawa University in Tokyo.
 He received his Ph.D. from the Department of Religious Studies at Temple University.

 Vietnam era

 Victoria was a war protester during the Vietnam War, specifically as a conscientious objector.

 In a 2016 interview, he explained how his views were influenced by his time studying in Europe in 1959–60.
 During a visit to Germany, he saw the lingering effects of World War II, including a bombed church in Hanover displaying photographs of Nazi soldiers with the inscription “forgotten country”.
 This experience led him to question the relationship between religion and warfare.

 "Underneath their photographs ‘forgotten country’ was written, and I wondered to myself, how could these Nazi soldiers have believed that what they were doing for Hitler was for God, perhaps for their country, but how could they have believed that it was for God?
 It was toward the evening and I sat in the main chapel, as I said it was open to the sky and I sat on a piece of broken concrete, which probably was at one time the roof of the church.